Course - Introduction to Research in Serious Games and Gamification - IMT4307

 Further on evaluation

-The course requires the planning and performance of a mandatory student-driven class session, aimed at facilitating discussion around a specified topic as well as an opportunity to solicit feedback.
+The course requires the planning and performance of a mandatory student-driven class session, aimed at facilitating discussion around a specified topic (e.g., serious games research area, game analysis) as well as to solicit feedback for the design of the associated report.
 The final mark is based on a report on the presented topic (or variant thereof, subject to discussion), which may be written individually or as a group.

 Recommended previous knowledge

-Experience with a variety of games (e.g., genres, foci) is useful but not essential.
+Experience with a variety of games (e.g., genres, types of games) and principles of gamification is useful but not essential.

 Required previous knowledge